NCAS-CMS/cf-python/docs/source/tutorial.rst

 Medium detail
 ^^^^^^^^^^^^^

-The built-in `str` function returns similar information as the one-line output, along with short descriptions of the metadata constructs, which include the first and last values of their data
+The built-in `str` function, invoked by a `print` call on a field construct, returns similar information as the one-line output, along with short descriptions of the metadata constructs, which include the first and last values of their data arrays:
-arrays:

 .. code-block:: python
   :caption: *Inspect the contents of the two field constructs with